French frigate Pourvoyeuse (1772)

-The Pourvoyeuse was a 40-gun frigate of the French Navy, lead ship of her class.
+Pourvoyeuse was a 40-gun frigate of the French Navy, lead ship of her class.
 She is notable as one of the earliest attempts at building a frigate armed with 24-pounders on the artillery deck, rather than the 18-pounders typical of the day.

 Career

 Launched at Lorient in November 1772, Pourvoyeuse was completed during the following year.

 During the American Revolutionary War, she took part in the Indian campaign of the naval operations, notable in the Siege of Pondicherry.
 At the outbreak of the war, Pourvoyeuse, under Captain Saint-Orens, constituted the brunt of the French naval forces at Pondicherry, along with the 64-gun Brillant, under Captain François-Jean-Baptiste l'Ollivier de Tronjoli, whose departure for France had been delayed in response to the British preparations for war.